King Abdulaziz Complex for Holy Kaaba Kiswa: Materials and manufacture

 Each year, approximately 825 kilograms of silk, 410 kilograms of raw cotton, 120 kilograms of gold-plated silver thread, and 60 kilograms of pure silver are used in the production.

-Annual Replacement Ceremony
+Annual replacement ceremony

 The Kiswah is currently replaced annually on the 1st of Muharram, the first day of the Islamic lunar calendar.
 Historically, the replacement was performed on the Day of Arafah, before the shift to the current schedule.
 The ceremony involves the removal of the old Kiswah and the installation of the new covering, a process carried out by a team of trained craftsmen.

-Participation of Women
+Participation of women

 In 2024, for the first time in recorded history, women participated in the ceremonial replacement of the Kiswah.
 Female employees of the General Presidency for the Affairs of the Two Holy Mosques assisted in manufacturing and also by carrying sections of the new Kiswah and handing them to male colleagues, who then transported the pieces to the Kaaba in Mecca.